 If breaking out a miter saw and power sander is your idea of woodworking, you are missing the beauty of shaping wood!
 Hit the flea markets and antique stores and get a drawknife, scraper, and wood rasp.
 Learn to work wood with your eyes and hands.
 While you are at it, take on the rewarding trial of making your own self-bow and arrow.
 Knock out two skills at once!

 Do you slice beef with the grain or across it?
 Did you know beef had grain?
 Ever notice how sometimes you cut chicken and its clean slices and sometimes it all comes apart?
 Aside from skinning and dressing an animal, removing the meat in a way that is usable is a whole skill on its own.
 You can save a ton of money if you have a deep freeze and a little skill by getting whole sides of beef undressed.
-If you hunt, you can save even more by butchering your own kill.
+If you hunt, you can save even more by using primitive skills to butcher your own kill.

-This may be cheating but its important!
-A recent study showed that grip strength in 18 – 24 year olds today is more than 20% weaker than it was in 1985.
+This may be cheating but it’s important!
+A recent study showed that grip strength in 18 – 24-year-olds today is more than 20% weaker than it was in 1985.
 I am sure it is far weaker now than it was in the 1930s.
 We don’t know how to use our bodies anymore and we don’t use them enough!
-No matter what skill you turn your mind to if you lack the physical ability to do it you will be lost.
+No matter what primitive skills you turn your mind to if you lack the physical ability to do it you will be lost.
 I don’t propose we undertake some fad workout, just that we get out and work!
 Use your body for what it was designed to do!

 Mastering any of these skills would take years of work but you don’t need to be a master.
 If you can become proficient enough to get by, you will separate yourself from most of the population.
-You will never be dissatisfied from learning a skill.
+You will never be dissatisfied by learning a new skill.